Can you use regular toothpaste on dogs? We asked a vet to find out

 Studies have consistently shown that even though there is a strong genetic element, brushing your dog’s teeth is the best way to prevent periodontal disease.
 Our article on how to brush a dog’s teeth might help.

 That said, if your dog really isn’t getting to grips with toothbrushing, there are other things you can do to help.
-Plenty of other products on the VOHC list are proven to help reduce plaque and/or tartar, so take a look and see what might suit your routine.
+Plenty of other products on the VOHC list are proven to help reduce plaque and/or tartar build-up in dogs, so take a look and see what might suit your routine.
 Some are food additives, others are water additives, and there are special dental diets too.
 None of these things are as good as toothbrushing, but they’re better than nothing if your dog really isn’t playing ball!

 You might also find helpful: A guide to healthy dog gums and how to prevent and treat dog gum disease.